Secrets of Underground Odessa catacombs tour

 We visited an area used by partisans, including a makeshift church, complete with statues and crucifix.
 There was a collection of bottles that had been found over the years and other odds and ends.
 At the end of the tour we were taken to a table and chairs, still underground, to enjoy some ‘authentic’ homebrew spirit and snacks.
 Then we were led back through the tunnels to the bomb shelter, and up the stairs into the daylight beyond.

-A fascinated tour of an interesting piece of Odessan history.
+A fascinating tour of an interesting piece of Odessan history.
 We’d thoroughly recommend doing an Odessa catacombs tour with the Secrets of Underground Odessa tour.

 Like this?
 Why not pin it?